 Beauty & Wellness Sector Skills Council (B&WSSC) would like to express its gratitude to all the individuals and institutions who contributed in different ways towards the preparation of this "Participant Handbook".
 Without their contribution it could not have been completed.
 Special thanks are extended to those who collaborated in the preparation of its different modules.
-Sincere appreciation is also extended to Ms Richa Agarwal, Founder and Director, Cleopatra Chain of Beauty and Wellness Spa.
+Sincere appreciation is also extended to Ms Richa Agarwal, Founder and Director, Cleopatra Chain of Beauty and Wellness Spa, and Ms Leena Khandekar, Founder and Director, Lee's International Beauty and Spa Institute.